vkarapatsias/Data-engineering-project/README.md

 # Schiphol Airport ETL Tool

 ## Description
 The Schiphol Airport ETL Tool is designed to process and analyze airline data provided by the Schiphol Airport API.
-Using flight data Schiphol Airport API it provides reports for airlines, destinations, and airport's busiest facilities (gates, terminals etc).
+Using flight data from the API, the tool provides reports for airlines, destinations, and airport's busiest facilities (gates, terminals etc).
 The processed results can be utilized by an application that will inform travellers about congestion in the airport and help them better plan their travel, taking into consideration how busy the terminal they depart is or estimate the waiting time after landing to the airport.

+The solution can be deployed locally as well as in the AWS cloud environment.

 ### Disclaimers
 As for now the app is compatible with data model `version 4` of Schiphol airport API.